 Your application will be assigned to a planning officer.
 They will contact you if it is unlikely to receive planning permission or if amendments to it would make it acceptable.
 It should take approximately 13 weeks for a decision to be made.

 If your application is refused, you have the option to re-submit your application for free.
 (The description of the proposal and application site must stay the same and you must re-submit within one year from the date of the refusal.)
 You are advised to speak to your case officer to discuss ways in which you can overcome any reasons for refusal.

-For further information, see: Apply for planning permission .
+For more about this, see: Apply for planning permission .

 Ask the Duty planning officer